ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/row-dragging/index.md

 The example below demonstrates entire row dragging with [Multi-Row Dragging](/row-dragging/#multi-row-dragging).
 Note the following:

-- Reordering rows by clicking and dragging anywhere on a row is possible as `rowDragEntireRow` enabled.
+- Reordering rows by clicking and dragging anywhere on a row is possible as `rowDragEntireRow` is enabled.
 - Multiple rows can be selected and dragged as `rowDragMultiRow` is also enabled with `rowSelection = 'multiple'`.
 - Row Drag Managed is being used, but it is not a requirement for `Entire Row Dragging`.